librato/api-docs/source/includes/_charts.md

 }
 ```

->Example Request

->Add a composite metric to a chart
+>How to add a composite metric to a chart

 >NOTE: This will replace existing streams within the specified chart